scalar-labs/scalardb-benchmarks/docs/README.md

-# ScalarDB Benchmarks
+# ScalarDB Benchmarking Tools

-This tutorial describes how to set up and run benchmarking tools for ScalarDB.
+This tutorial describes how to run benchmarking tools for ScalarDB.
+Database benchmarking is helpful for evaluating how databases perform against a set of standards.

-## Available benchmark workloads
+## Benchmark workloads

 - TPC-C
 - YCSB (Workloads A, C, and F)